-Béatrice Balcou, Marion Baruch, Stanley Brouwn, Andre Cadere, Kapwani Kiwanga, Sol LeWitt, François Morellet, robert morris, Yvonne Rainer
+Béatrice Balcou, Marion Baruch, stanley brouwn, André Cadere, Sol LeWitt, François Morellet, Daniel Steegmann Mangrané

 The exhibition Structures of Radical Will, held in the Fondation CAB and curated by Béatrice Gross, has two art historical starting points.
 The first is the Primary Structures exposition and second is the book Styles of Radical Will.
 The title Structures of Radical Will reflects this merge.